-You can sign up NOW to volunteer for the Spring concert, Legendary Masters.
+You can sign up NOW to volunteer for the Summer Pops concert, A Tribute to John Williams.
 Click a link below to get started.

 Note: You are not required to create an account in order to sign up, but you do need to provide some basic information, including your name and e-mail address.
 You will get one e-mail message after you sign up for a volunteer job, confirming what you signed up for.
 As the date approaches, you will also receive e-mail reminders.

 If you need assistance, please contact project coordinator Teresa Bleakley at firstname.lastname@example.org, or call the office at 586-4676 .

 Frequently Asked Questions for Symphony Volunteers

 What time do I need to arrive if I’m volunteering at a performance?

 1.75 hours before the performance time.
 For an 8pm Saturday night performance, volunteers should arrive at 6:15pm.
 For a 3pm Sunday matinee, volunteers should arrive at 1:15pm.

 Why so early?

 Because our Concert Conversations begin one hour prior to performance time.
 Audience members will begin to arrive 1.5 hours before performance time.
 We need to be set up and ready for them.

 The house manager.
 They will be in the JDHS Commons or auditorium wearing a name tag that says “House Manager.”
 After you sign in with them, they will tell you what to do.